eigenlambda123/Project10X-Calculus/README.md

 These projects are designed with an ML context in mind, where calculus concepts show up in things like optimization, backpropagation, and function approximation.

-This is part of my broader learning method called **Project10X**, and follows the same philosophy I used in my [Project10X-Stats](https://github.com/eigenlambda123/Project10X-Stats.git), [Project10X-LinearAlgebra](https://github.com/eigenlambda123/Project10X-Linear-Algebra.git), and [Project10X-The-Backend-Builder-Series](https://github.com/eigenlambda123/Project10X-The-Backend-Builder-Series.git) repositories.
+This is part of my broader learning method called **Project10X**, and follows the same philosophy I used in my [Project10X-Stats](https://github.com/eigenlambda123/Project10X-Stats.git) and [Project10X-LinearAlgebra](https://github.com/eigenlambda123/Project10X-Linear-Algebra.git) repositories.

 ---

-## Project Overview

 ## Project Overview